microsoft/MixedRealityToolkit-Unity/Documentation/Packaging/MRTK_Modularization.md

 - [Release Candidate 2](#release-candidate-2-plan)
 - [Official Release](#official-release-plan)

-> Some features may, by design, take dependencies on MRTK or other components (ex: Unity Plug-ins).
-The package management tools will ensure that the correct dependencies are imported when one of these features is selected.

 ## Release Candidate 1 Status

 With the RC1 release of MRTK v2, the majority of the componentization work has been completed.